What is Ovarian Cancer?

 - Radiation therapy kills cancer cells with high-energy particles.
 Radiation therapy is rarely used as the primary treatment to treat ovarian cancer.
 However, it can treat areas where cancer has spread, either near the tumor or in a distant organ.

 - Most often, chemotherapy (chemo) is a systemic treatment.
 The chemotherapy process can eliminate cancer cells left after surgery, those that have metastasized (spread), or those too large to be surgically removed.

 - Hormone therapy treats cancer by either using hormones or drugs that block hormones.
 This systemic therapy is not generally used to treat epithelial ovarian cancer but is used more frequently to treat ovarian stromal tumors.

-Risk Factors For Ovarian Cancer Treatment
+Risk Factors Associated with Ovarian Cancer

 - Family history: Close relative or family history of ovarian cancer increases a person's chance of developing ovarian cancer.

 - Age: Almost 50% of ovarian cancer cases occur after 63 years.

 - Breast cancer: Patients with a past of breast cancer seem to have a higher chance of ovarian cancer.